Cat gecko: In captivity

-The cat gecko is occasionally as a pet gecko, though they are not very commonly available and captive breeding is known to be difficult.
+The cat gecko is occasionally kept as a pet gecko, though they are not very commonly available and captive breeding is known to be difficult.
 Wild caught specimens often have heavy parasite loads, and they are easily susceptible to stress, so care can be difficult.

 Conservation status

 Exact population counts of the cat gecko are unknown, though it is not considered to be common throughout its range.
 It does not hold any particular conservation status, except in Thailand, where collection and export is prohibited.